Daniel-KM/Omeka-S-module-GuestApi/README.md

 - /api/logout

 - /api/session-token
   A session token can be created for api access.
-It is reset each login or logout.
-The api keys has no limited life in Omeka.
+It is reset each time the user login or logout.
+The api keys have no limited life in Omeka.

 - /api/register
   A visitor can register too, if allowed in the config.
 Register requires an